Keyword research tools: Our top 5 easy-to-use options to improve your content

 SEMRush has too many features to list here, but a few of our favorites include:

-Project-based features that allow you to easily conduct a website SEO audit, track SERP positions, monitor brand mentions, and analyze your content.
+- Project-based features that allow you to easily conduct a website SEO audit, track SERP positions, monitor brand mentions, and analyze your content.
+It's a great quick check to see if your keyword research strategy is working.

 There is so much value packed in here.
 If we could use only one keyword research tool, SEMRush would be it.